circlefin/verite/packages/docs/docs/tutorials/creating-a-registry-contract-in-solidity.md

 }
 ```

-This function is a complete overwrite, so even if only part of the `VerifierInfo` record is being updated, a whole new record has to be passed into the function.
+This function is a complete replacement, so even if only part of the `VerifierInfo` record is being updated, a whole new record has to be passed into the function.

 This function also emits an event called `VerifierUpdated` that anyone can listen for.